CymaticLabs/GrafanaSimpleJsonValueMapper/README.md

 }
 ```

-Your template variable queries to the configured SimpleJson datasource will reference *"IoT Outside"* or *"IoT Inside"*.
+Your template variable queries to the configured SimpleJson datasource will reference *"IoT Outside"* or *"IoT Inside"* when doing aliasing look-ups.
 You can of course always just create a single, unified list; that is entirely up to you.
 You just need to create one top-level look-up entry/hash.

 Make sure to restart the web application after making any edits so that they will be live.

+### Creating Template Variables
+Just for the sake of example we'll discuss how to setup a basic test usign the demo data in data.json.
+Create a new dashboard and [configure its templating](http://docs.grafana.org/reference/templating/).